absdnd/Eulerian_Motion_Magnification/README.md

 # Python Implementation of Eulerian Motion Magnification

-This repository contains a python implementation of the paper [Eulerian Video Magnification for Revealing Subtle Changes in the World
+This repository contains a python3 implementation of the paper ["Eulerian Video Magnification for Revealing Subtle Changes in the World"
 ](http://people.csail.mit.edu/mrub/evm/).

-# Environments and Dependenices
+# Dependencies

-+ tensorflow = '1.12.0' (cudatoolkit=9.0 & cudnn=7.1.2)
++ scipy
-+ scipy = '1.4.1'
++ scikit-image
-+ sklearn = '0.22.1'
++ opencv==3.4.1.15
-+ matplotlib = '3.1.3'
++ numpy
-+ numpy = '1.18.1'
++ pyrtools==1.0.0

 We recommend installing the dependencies using conda.

 # Getting Started

-### Data Generation
+### Downloading data.

 + Download the UCID dataset containing 1338 images .TIF images and place it in the `./data folder` in the root directory.
 Also download the [jpeg-read-toolbox](http://dde.binghamton.edu/download/jpeg_toolbox.zip) and place it in `/code/data_creation/dependencies/` as `jpeg_read_toolbox`.